Below you will find pages that utilize the taxonomy term “City Center”

 Leibniz Institute for the History and Culture of Eastern Europe

 The Leibniz Institute for the History and Culture of Eastern Europe (GWZO) focuses its research on the region between the Baltic Sea, the Black Sea, and the Adriatic.
 From Late Antiquity to the present, it examines the characteristics, transformations, and interrelationships of this region within an increasingly globalized world.
 At the GWZO, experts from various humanities disciplines and scholarly traditions collaborate.
-The institute shares its research findings with specialists and the public through academic and non-academic books, exhibitions, events, and digital knowledge resources.
+The institute shares its research findings with specialists and the public through academic and non-academic publications, exhibitions, events, and digital knowledge resources.
 In this way, past and present developments in Eastern Europe are made more comprehensible.

-Schools and Universities
+read moreSchools and Universities

 Old Nikolai School

-Libraries and Archives
+read moreLibraries and Archives

 Leipzig City Library

-The origin of the Leipzig City Council Library and later the Leipzig City Library begun from donations of 42 books from the estate of Dietrich von Bocksdorf (deceased 1466) and 253 books from town clerk and syndic Peter Freitag.
+The origin of the Leipzig City Council Library and later the Leipzig City Library began from donations of 42 books from the estate of Dietrich von Bocksdorf (deceased 1466) and 253 books from town clerk and syndic Peter Freitag.
 By the end of the 19th century, the collection had grown to over 100,000 books, and the music department of the city library was established.
 By its 250th anniversary in 1927, the library had 155,000 volumes, including 660 early printed works (incunabula), and 1,702 manuscripts.
 Since 1991, the City Library has been housed in the old Grassi Museum at Wilhelm-Leuschner-Platz.
 In addition to providing an extensive media offering and free access to information, the Leipzig City Library enriches the cultural life of Leipzig with events for all age groups and serves as a place of encounter and joint learning.

-Museums and Collections
+read moreMuseums and Collections

 Forum of Contemporary History Leipzig

-The Zeitgeschichtliches Forum Leipzig (English: Forum of Contemporary History) is a venue of political-historic education, and one of four museums of the Haus der Geschichte der Bundesrepublik Deutschland Foundation.
-The permanent exhibition Our History.
-Dictatorship and Democracy after 1945 takes visitors on a journey through history – from the years after the Second World War to life in former East Germany and today’s Federal Republic of Germany.
-Furthermore the forum presents special exhibitions on topics of relevance to the German civil society, and it offers a thriving cultural program with film exhibitions, talks, round-table discussions, and conferences.
+The Forum of Contemporary History Leipzig is a venue for political and historical education, and one of four museums of the Haus der Geschichte der Bundesrepublik Deutschland Foundation.
+The permanent exhibition “Our History: Dictatorship and Democracy after 1945” takes visitors on a journey through history – from the years after the Second World War to life in former East Germany and today’s Federal Republic of Germany.
+Furthermore, the forum presents special exhibitions on topics of relevance to the German civil society, and it offers a thriving cultural program with film exhibitions, talks, round-table discussions, and conferences.

-Institutes of the University of Leipzig
+read moreInstitutes of the University of Leipzig

-Else-Frenkel-Brunswik-Institute for Demokracy Research in Saxony
+Else-Frenkel-Brunswik-Institute for Democracy Research in Saxony

 The Else-Frenkel-Brunswik Institute (EFBI) at the University of Leipzig, founded in the fall of 2020, is named after the psychoanalyst Else Frenkel-Brunswik, whose research tradition the institute follows.
 The EFBI focuses on three key areas of research: attitude research, research in conflict areas, and the documentation of anti-democratic networks.
 Notable studies include the Berlin Monitor and the Leipzig Authoritarianism Studies.
 The results of the institute’s research are presented and discussed in numerous public events.

-Institutes of the University of Leipzig
+read moreInstitutes of the University of Leipzig

 Art History